Close

 Application Locations

 Applications are processed through designated Jamaican consulates and embassies worldwide.
 Major processing centers include embassies in Washington D.C., London, Toronto, and the Passport, Immigration and Citizenship Agency (PICA) in Kingston.
-Passports must be valid for the period of intended stay in the island.
 Consular sections in various countries handle visa applications with specific local procedures.

 Essential Requirements

-Standard documentation includes a valid passport for the period of intended stay, completed application form, recent photographs, proof of accommodation, return flight tickets, and financial statements showing funds for daily costs, often assessed around $50-100 per day.
-The online Immigration C5 form must be submitted before landing through the Passport, Immigration and Citizenship Agency (PICA) site.
-Work visas require an approval letter from Jamaica's Ministry of Labour along with additional employer sponsorship letters and professional qualifications.
+Standard documentation includes a valid passport for the period of intended stay, completed Visa Application Form J, recent passport-sized photographs, proof of accommodation, return flight tickets, and financial statements showing funds for daily costs.
+The free C5 Electronic Passenger Declaration must be submitted at enterjamaica.gov.jm before arrival — this is a separate entry requirement for all travelers, distinct from the visa application.
+Work visas require an approval letter from Jamaica's Ministry of Labour along with employer sponsorship letters and professional qualifications.

 Payment & Contact

-Payment vouchers are sent via email for payment of visa fees through your bank.
-Fees are accepted via bank transfer or certified check.
+Payment vouchers are sent via email; fees are accepted via bank transfer or money order payable to the relevant Jamaican Embassy.
 Jamaica Immigration through PICA: +1-876-754-7422.
 Passports and relevant documents will be returned by courier service.
 Approved visas are valid for three months from the date issued, requiring arrival before expiration.

 05